fbpixelIs It Okay to Have a Drink After an IUI? | Thomson Medical

 Yes, alcohol can negatively impact egg quality, especially with regular or heavy consumption.
 It may disrupt hormone levels, interfere with ovulation, and increase oxidative stress on cells, potentially reducing fertility over time.

-If you’re trying to conceive or preparing for fertility treatments like IUI or IVF, limiting or avoiding alcohol is generally recommended to support optimal reproductive health.
+If you’re trying to conceive or preparing for fertility treatments like IUI or IVF, limiting or avoiding alcohol is generally recommended to support reproductive health.

 Can a sip of alcohol affect implantation?